VMGWARE/ContainerEchoes/docs/docs/20-setup.md

 Before installing Container Echoes, ensure you have the following:

 - Docker installed and running
-- Node.js (version 12 or later)
+- Node.js (version 18 or later)
-- PostgreSQL database
+- MySQL or MariaDB database

 ## Installation Steps

 ### Server Setup

 1. Clone the Container Echoes repository.
-2. Navigate to the server directory.
+2. Navigate to the backend directory.
 3. Run `npm install` to install dependencies.
-4. Configure the database connection in `config.js`.
+4. Configure the database connection in the `.env` file.
 5. Start the server using `npm start`.

 ### Agent Setup